 Head to the Lismore Heritage Center if you’d like to soak up a little history and culture.
 Feeling a little hungry along the way?
 Visit the Lismore Restaurant and order a tasty meal there.
 Alternatively, head to Barrons Bakery & Café for freshly baked bread, confectionery, and a cup of freshly brewed coffee.

 Lastly, you can visit the picturesque Lismore Castle to stretch your legs for a bit.
+While you can’t stay here, there are plenty of Irish castle hotels where you can spend the night.

 8. Copper Coast Scenic Drive